npge/npge/README.md

 ## Model

-Sorry, this section is not finished.
+Sorry, this section is incomplete.

 > [Lua in 15 minutes](http://tylerneylon.com/a/learn-lua)